TDC28/uwdp/README.md

 # UWDP

-UWDP is an attempted replacement to UW Flow's schedule features and UW Path.
-The project is still in its early developpment stages
+UWDP is an attempted replacement UW Path, which is no longer maintained.
+The project is still in its early developpment stages.

 ## Try out UWDP

-Clone the repository, then you will need to run the frontend and backend.
+Clone the repository, then run the frontend and backend.

 - Frontend
 ```bash